 Chelsey Johnson (she/her) is Ohkwa:lí (bear) clan, Onʌyota’a:ká: (Oneida) from Southern Ontario.
 She comes from a long line of Oneida women in the matrilineal society of the Haudenosaunee and currently resides in Six Nations of the Grand River First Nation where she grew up.
 She holds a Combined Honours Bachelor Degree in Communication and Theatre & Film, as well as a Master of Arts in Communication and New Media from McMaster University.

-Her connection to her culture and interest in education led Chelsey to write a Major Research Paper titled “Empathic Traditions: How Indigenous Knowledge and New Media can Save the Earth,” in which she explored the myriad Indigenous cultures that demonstrate a unique way of relating to the natural world and how these relationships can help society shift their perspective when it comes to interacting with Mother Earth.
+In her graduate studies, Chelsey’s Major Research Paper titled “Empathic Traditions: How Indigenous Knowledge and New Media can Save the Earth,” explored the myriad Indigenous cultures that demonstrate a unique way of relating to the natural world and how these relationships can help society shift their perspective when it comes to interacting with Mother Earth.
 Chelsey is passionate about protecting and preserving the environment and has been active in her home community advocating for more sustainable practices.

 Chelsey began work in her home community as the Communications Officer for the Six Nations Elected Council in June 2014.
 Here she gained valuable experience responding under high pressure situations to community emergencies while keeping communication open, clear and effective.
 During her year at Elected Council, Chelsey also served as a youth representative for the Ontario First Nations Young Peoples Council – a regional youth council that represents the youth of all First Nations in Ontario.